Treaty on Conventional Armed Forces in Europe: 2007–2015 partial suspension of Russian participation

 On 14 July 2007, Vladimir Putin announced that Russia would suspend implementation of its Treaty obligations, effective after 150 days.
 Moscow continued to participate in the JCG, because it hoped that dialogue could lead to the creation of an effective, new conventional arms control regime in Europe.

 In 2007 Russia specified steps that NATO could take to end the suspension.
 "These include [NATO] members cutting their arms allotments and further restricting temporary weapons deployments on each NATO member's territory.
 Russia also want[ed] constraints eliminated on how many forces it can deploy in its southern and northern flanks.
 Moreover, it is pressing NATO members to ratify a 1999 updated version of the accord, known as the Adapted CFE Treaty, and demanding that the four alliance members outside the original treaty, Estonia, Latvia, Lithuania, and Slovenia, join it."

 2015 indefinite total withdrawal of Russian participation

 In March 2015, the Russian Federation announced that it had taken the decision to completely withdraw its participation in the Treaty.
 Russian diplomat Mikhail Ulyanov said Russia would be unlikely to return to compliance because the accord, "created when the Warsaw Pact was still in existence, is 'anachronistic' and 'absolutely out of sync with the present realities.

 2023 Russia denounces TCAFE

 On 7 November 2023 Russia denounced the TCAFE.
 On the same day in response NATO announced its members would suspend participation.

 2024 suspension of Greek participation

-On 9 February 2024, Greece suspended its particiation in the TCAFE.
+On 9 February 2024, Greece suspended its participation in the TCAFE.